• Skip to primary navigation

 Lightly fry your corn tortillas

-Step 5: preheat your oven to 350°F and heat 5-6 tablespoon oil in a pan over medium-high.
-Fry each tortilla for about 10-15 seconds per side (they shouldn't be too crispy since you still have to roll them).
+Step 5: preheat your oven to 350°F and heat 5-6 tbsp oil in a pan over medium-high.
+Fry each tortilla for about 10-15 seconds per side (they shouldn’t be too crispy since you still have to roll them).

 Refried Beans and Vegan Cheese in a Corn Tortilla